SharePoint/sp-dev-docs/docs/spfx/library-component-overview.md

 ---
 title: Using library component type in SharePoint Framework
-description: Using library component type in SharePoint Framework ms.date: 07/16/2019 ms.prod: sharepoint
+description: Using library component type in SharePoint Framework ms.date: 06/19/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Using library component type in SharePoint Framework

-Library component type enables you to have independently versioned and deployed code, which is served automatically for the SharePoint Framework components with a deployment through tenant app catalog.
-Library component provides you alternative option to create shared code, which can be then used and referenced cross all the components in the tenant.
+The library component type in the SharePoint Framework (SPFx) enables you to have independently versioned and deployed code served automatically for the SharePoint Framework components with a deployment through an app catalog.
+Library components provide you an alternative option to create shared code, which can be then used and referenced cross all the components in the tenant.

-You can create a library component solution by selecting **Component Type** to be `Library` in the Yeoman solution creation flow.
+You can create a library component solution by selecting **Library** as the **Component Type** when creating new projects with the SPFx Yeoman generator.

 Library components have following characteristics:

-* You can only host one library component version at the time in a tenant.
+- You can only host one library component version at the time in a tenant.
-* You can host library components either on the tenant app catalog, or from the site independent app catalog ( if enabled ).
+- You can deploy and host library components in the tenant app catalog or the site app catalog.
-* It is not supported to have other component types included in a solution which contains library component.
+- It's not supported to have other component types included in a solution, which contains library component.
-* You will need to reference library component type during development time from a package manager or using `npm link` to be able to bundle solutions which are dependent on it.

-You can reference library component dependency in the SharePoint solution by defining the dependency in the package.json file.
-When this kind of dependency exists in a solution package, SharePoint will automatically load the dependent component for the page.
-If library reference is not resolved, that can cause an exception in the component which was referring it.
+You can reference library component in the SharePoint solution by defining the dependency in the **package.json** file.
+The bundling process detects this dependency and adds it as to the consuming component's manifest.
+This dependency will then be detected by the SharePoint Framework at runtime and load the library before loading the component's bundle.